The Pandemic Blues

 This is a temporary chapter in response to the Coronavirus pandemic for those who are alone or living with others but still feeling lonely and isolated during this trying time.
 When we go back to our lives — and we will — I’ll adjust the chapter to include a more fulsome understanding of loneliness and strategies for living in a world where we can move about freely.

 In some ways, loneliness is like depression.
 It’s difficult to fully comprehend until you experience it.
 Though I’ve faced many hardships, I was never lonely until a couple of years ago when I found myself completely on my own.
 It was devastating — until I came up with a plan.

 Here’s where I’m at today.
 I live alone with no family nearby.
 Like many of you, I have no one with whom to share a meal or play cards.
 No one to join me on the couch while binging the latest Netflix show.
 And no one to hug me when I’m feeling down—what I miss most.
-I’m extremely grateful that, for the time being, I still have a job.
-I’m currently working remotely, so I don’t have to worry about how I’ll pay the rent.
-But quite recently, my rent was on the top of my worry list.
+I’m extremely grateful that I have a job, so I don’t have to worry about how I’ll pay the rent.
+But recently, my rent was on the top of my worry list.
 I know the fear, how thoughts gravitate toward the cash value of sentimental treasures I have left to sell, wondering what other corners I can possibly cut, and making those awkward calls to family and friends for financial help.

 You may think I’m feeling terribly lonely, isolated and scared, but I’m not.
 And that’s not a coincidence.
 To paraphrase a former presidential candidate “I’ve got strategies for that.”